 Hello and welcome to my Lib tech Skate Banana review.
-This review has now been updated for the 2016-17 season.

 In this review the Skate Banana will be judged as to well it performs as a freestyle board.

 Compared to other Men’s Freestyle Boards